VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 {{< speech math big >}}

 You're about to see code written in the C programming language for the first time.
-Unlike the Python you've seen up until now, it's not really digestable without having some prior experiance.
+Unlike the Python you've seen up until now, it's not really digestible without having some prior experience.
 I do encourage you to try, but don't get hung up on it.
 I'll show you how to read it in upcoming sections.

 {{< /speech >}}